 According to Dave Taht, Co-Founder of Bufferbloat.net, there are numerous Smart Queue Management systems in existence with varying degrees of effectiveness and with different trade names (such as Adaptive QoS from ASUS, StreamBoost from Qualcomm, Anti-Bufferbloat from NETDUMA and Evenroute’s IQrouter software).

-(1) Ubiquity ER-X and ER-4 routers provide excellent performance with bufferbloat
+(1) Ubiquiti ER-X and ER-4 routers provide excellent performance with bufferbloat at affordable prices, and the Ubiquiti UDM Pro can handle the full speed of an FTTP connection

-Perhaps one of the easiest solutions – and the one we have selected – is to purchase a new router incorporating Smart Queue Management that is known to work well with bufferbloat.
-A number of highly-regarded routers are available that do just this, including the Ubiquity EdgeRouter ER-X and more powerful ER-4 and the Evenroute IQrouter.
+Perhaps one of the easiest solutions is to purchase a new, affordable router incorporating Smart Queue Management that is known to work well with bufferbloat.
+A number of highly-regarded routers are available that do just this, including the Ubiquiti EdgeRouter ER-X and more powerful ER-4 and the Evenroute IQrouter.
+Given that Smart Queue Management is computer intensive, it is important to purchase a router that can fully handle the speed of your broadband connection.
+Our three recommended routers are shown in the table below:

-We have purchased the Ubiquity EdgeRouter ER-4 for this purpose because it is powerful enough to support fast broadband connections without CPU or memory limitations.
+We purchased the Ubiquiti EdgeRouter ER-4 for a fibre broadband connection with 80 Mbps downlink connection speed and it has worked superbly.
+It has been powerful enough to support our broadband connections without CPU or memory limitations.
 It is a very popular router online and among online gamers and incorporates the FQ-CoDel algorithm.
-We will provide help pages for this router so that you can set it up easily shortly.
 Our tests below are for the included firmware, but note (as discussed below), it can be reflashed with OpenWrt firmware, which supports both FQ-CoDel and CAKE Smart Queue Management algorithms.

 In general, there is a small price to be paid in terms of maximum connection speed (i.e. capacity) to substantially reduce bufferbloat.
 For the simple settings we used, maximum throughout was 67 Mbps rather than 74 Mbps achieved without Smart Queue Management – a 9% reduction.
 There was a similar reduction in upload speed.

-(2) Reflash an existing router with the OpenWrt firmware
+(2) Re-flash a compatible router with the OpenWrt firmware

 OpenWrt has a page describing its Smart Queue Management and how to install its bufferbloat packages here:

-Current versions of OpenWrt have both FQ_CoDel and CAKE built in.
+Current versions of OpenWrt have both FQ-CoDel and CAKE built in.
 CAKE adds extra functionality over FQ-CoDel, aimed at improving performance yet further.
-Owners of the Uniquity ER-X and ER-4 routers (discussed previously) have the opportunity of using FQ-CoDel with stock firmware, or reflashing their router with OpenWrt to use FQ-CoDel or CAKE.
+Owners of the Ubiquiti ER-X and ER-4 routers (discussed previously) have the opportunity of using FQ-CoDel with stock firmware, or re-flashing their router with OpenWrt to use FQ-CoDel or CAKE.